'Izzy'

 - Maintenance & Service Guide

-- iFixIt.com guide for HP Notebook 15-ay011nr (not the exact model number, but everything looks the same)
+- iFixIt.com guide for HP Notebook 15-ay011nr (not the exact model number, but may provide some guidance)